-Nick is a Senior Project Officer with the Child Family Community Australia (CFCA) information exchange.
+At the time of writing this, Nick was a Senior Project Officer with the Child Family Community Australia (CFCA) information exchange.

 Child safe organisations: Information for organisations on how to keep children safe